 - Metal detectors are present at all Oriole Park entrances.

 - All items permitted into the ballpark will be inspected.
-No large bags or oversized items, or bags on wheels, are allowed in the ballpark
+Permitted items must easily fit into a 16" x 16" x 8" container.
+No large bags or oversized items, or bags on wheels, are allowed in the ballpark.

 - Non-alcoholic beverages in plastic bottles are permitted into the park.
 All items will be checked at the gates and any beverage which has been opened or partially consumed prior to entry is subject to confiscation if it is thought to contain alcohol.
 In addition, no plastic or paper cups of beverages are permitted into the park at the entry gates.